-Working at a university medical center, I have had a great opportunity to openly ask questions, observe, and work as part of a team with top-notch surgeons, intensivists, NPs, and PAs.
+Working at a university medical center, I have had a fantastic opportunity to openly ask questions, observe, and work as part of a team with top-notch surgeons, intensivists, NPs, and PAs.
 I have learned to stay calm and focused when faced with intense, fast-paced situations and not let fear play any role.
 Working in the thoracic cardiovascular unit came with quite the learning curve, requiring many outside hours of independent study.
 This way, I quickly became a resource for new nurses and staff members.
 Within one year, I was orienting new nurses.
 I was then given the responsibility of being a charge nurse just a year after moving to the thoracic and cardiovascular intensive care unit.

 As both a minority and a woman, I have always been a careful learner, and applying what I learn is where I excel.
-You will have other applicants with higher test scores but few more devoted to their careers.
+You will have other applicants with higher test scores but few if any more devoted to their careers.
 Travel nursing up and down the east coast has taught me how to assess the community's various needs and best serve them with flexibility and adaptability.
 I have actively cultivated and sought to refine a keen sense of emotional intelligence, dedication, and patience.
 My years as a bedside nurse has taught me complex skillsets ranging from interpreting hemodynamics, critical thinking, bedside open chest procedures, and ECMO cannulations to creating and maintaining strong interpersonal relationships with the medical team and providing kindhearted bedside care to the patient and their families.
 The part about nursing that I love is being able to connect with someone during such a vulnerable time, making them feel taken care of, and achieving the best outcome.

-I am thankful for travel nursing for helping me better understand the needs of various populations, something that working at only one location would never have afforded.
+I am thankful that travel nursing has helped me better understand the needs of various populations, something that working at only one location would never have afforded.
 I have traveled both out of the country and throughout the US on personal trips to see friends.
 This has allowed me to expand my understanding and appreciation of diversity, celebrating the cultural factors that make the world go around, language, food, music, etc.